 The Majors provide an in-depth education in a specific academic field that is, in itself, interdisciplinary.
 After their first year of studies, students choose one of the following Majors:

-In the Electives, students can choose from a variety of courses and projects to further shape their educational profile.
+In the Electives, students can undertake a variety of courses and projects to further shape their profile.

 The current LAS Course Catalog is available here.

 Summer Semester 2017

 - University Semester: April 24 – July 29 (semester-long LAS courses run according the university semester) (no teaching during university Pentecost holidays)

 - LAS Block III: April 18 – June 9 (Block III exams may take place during the university Pentecost holidays)

 - LAS Block IV: June 12 – July 28